 49G.
 Towing skiers near landing or take-off areas

-Except as otherwise provided by any notice published under the provisions of regulation 48A, a person shall not drive a speed boat towing water skiers within 30 metres of the shore of any landing or take-off area, except for the purpose of landing or taking off water skiers.
+Except as otherwise provided by any notice published under the provisions of regulation 48A, a person shall not drive a speed boat towing water skiers within 30 m of the shore of any landing or take-off area, except for the purpose of landing or taking off water skiers.

 [Regulation 49G inserted in Gazette 16 Dec 1963 p.
 3876; amended in Gazette 14 Feb 1975 p.
 572.]